 Is "Most of the oxygen we breathe comes from trees" true?

 No. While trees produce oxygen, the vast majority of the Earth's oxygen (estimated between 50-80%) is produced by marine phytoplankton through photosynthesis.
+This fact highlights the critical role of oceans in sustaining life on Earth.
+If you want the primary citation, start with BuzzFeed - 13 Commonly Believed Facts That Are Actually False.

 When was this understanding updated?